kaliacad/atracker/README.md

-## Attendancy book - GDA
+## Attendance book - GDA
-Attendy tracker app for a bootcamp.
+Attendance tracker app for a bootcamp or school.

 ### Working with the database migration
 We are using Sequelize as it allows us to better track db migration thanks to `sequelize-cli` (to be installed as dev dep)